“The empires of the future are the empires of the mind.”

 Biological Sciences

 The Departments listed below offer the MPhil in Biological Sciences.
 [Note: The Foundation recommends you try to arrange an MPhil by research and work in a lab.
-Biological Sciences has recently introduced a number of training-style Master’s courses such as Reproduction and Embryogenesis, Developmental Biology, etc. We believe that these are intended as a kind of first-year post-graduate experience for prospective PhD students at Cambridge and are not a good fit for our candidates.
-Still, if potential research supervisors push you in that direction, we will accept applications for those courses.]
+Biological Sciences has recently introduced a number of training-style Master’s courses under the umbrella of the MPhil in Biological Sciences by Advanced Study.
+These are intended for students without extensive research experience and are not a good fit for our candidates.
+Please contact the Foundation if a prospective PI is telling you a different story.]

 • Babraham Institute (NOTE: Babraham is independent of the University, so to take this option, you must check with a research supervisor that you can pursue research there as a Cambridge student and you must apply to a Cambridge department and find a supervisor willing to support your plan.)